AI Glossary

 I, Robot

 A collection of stories by Isaac Asimov that introduced the Three Laws of Robotics.
-These stories explore ethical dilemmas and safety considerations related to AI and robotics, and have been influential in the field.
+These stories explore ethical dilemmas and safety considerations related to AI and robotics.

 Imputation

 A technique for handling missing data in datasets by replacing the missing values with estimated or substituted values.
-This is done to make the data complete and usable for AI models.
+This helps in maintaining the integrity of data analysis and model training.

 Inference

 The process of using a trained AI model to make predictions or decisions on new, unseen data.
-It is the stage where the model is actually put to work to solve problems or generate outputs.
+Inference is the stage where the model is applied in real-world scenarios to generate outputs.

 Inference Optimization